DoraFactory/doravota/README.md

-# DoraFactory-testnet
+# doravota-testnet
-A dorafactory test node which supports cosmwasm in cosmos ecosystem
+doravota test node which supports cosmwasm in cosmos ecosystem